SU-SWS/stanford_metatag_nobots/README.md

     curl -sS -I https://foo.stanford.edu/ | grep 'X-Robots'

-That should output "X-Robots-Tag: noindex,nofollow,noarchive".
+That should output "X-Robots-Tag: noindex,nofollow,noarchive" if the headers are being sent correctly.

-This will block robots from crawling your website.
+This will block (well-behaved) search engine robots from crawling your website.

 Installation